jicda18/UnioLoci/docs/srs.md

 ### FR-10 Real-Time Sync

-- All event actions update to all connected users within **3 seconds**.
+- All event actions and user presence updates update to all connected users within **3 seconds**.

 ---